Protections for members including the 85 year rule

 Example

-Her pension built up to 31 March 2014 will have reductions based on 1 year (to age 65).
+Your pension built up to 31 March 2014 will have reductions based on 1 year (to age 65).

-Her pension built up from 1 April 2014 will have reductions based on 2 years (to age 66).
+Your pension built up from 1 April 2014 will have reductions based on 2 years (to age 66).

 If you retire after normal pension age your pension is increased to take into account of being paid later.

 Protections are in place to ensure you receive a pension at least equal to that which you would have received before the scheme changed.
-This is known as the 'underpin'.
+This is known as the underpin.

-If you are covered by the 'underpin' we will carry out a check at the time you retire.
-We will check that the pension you have built up is at least equal to that which you would have received had the scheme not changed on 1 April 2014.
-If it is not, the difference will be added into your pension account when you take your pension benefits.
-If you have been in the 50/50 section at any time, the calculations will be made as though you had always been in the main section.
-Find out more information about the 50/50 section.
+If you are covered by the underpin, we carry out a check at the time you take your pension.
+We check that the pension you have built up in the remedy period is at least equal to that which you would have received had the scheme not changed on 1 April 2014.
+If it is not at least equal, the difference is added to your pension account when you take your pension benefits.